jelenar-vtool/B2G_fifo/README.md

-These is a repository which contains all the needed files and templates for Vtool's training program.
+These is a repository which contains all the files and templates mentees will need for Vtool's training program.